pingcap/docs-tidb-operator/en/configure-cluster-using-tidbcluster.md

 ## Configure TiCDC start parameters

-TiCDC start parameters can be configured by `spec.ticdc.config` in TidbCluster Custom Resource.
+You can configure TiCDC start parameters through `spec.ticdc.config` in TidbCluster Custom Resource.

 For example: